AnonymousCodeRepo/ANP/README.md

 Dependencies
 --
-This library uses Pytorch to accelerate graph computations performed by many machine learning models.
-Therefore, installing TensorFlow is a pre-requisite.<br>
+This library uses Pytorch to accelerate graph computations performed by many machine learning models.<br>
 Installing Pytorch will take care of all other dependencies like numpy and scipy.

 Train models